abdrahmansoltan/Learning-Notes/React/01-React.md

 ## Handling Events

-- React events are named using `camelCase`, rather than lowercase.
+- React events are named using **camelCase**, rather than lowercase.
 - With JSX you pass a function as the event handler, rather than a string.
+- You should pass the event handler callback-function without invoking it
+  - > **reason:** when invoking it, we won't have a reference to it anymore which is the main reason why we pass it as a reference, as it will be called by someone else in the future

 ---